What Humans Can Actually Eat | Part II

 The microbiome operates as a metabolic organ.
 The bacteria in your colon ferment fiber that your own enzymes can’t digest, producing short-chain fatty acids (SCFAs) like butyrate, acetate, and propionate.
 These SCFAs fuel colonocytes, regulate inflammation, and influence everything from insulin sensitivity to mood regulation.

-Yes, you interpreted that correctly.
-A poor-quality gut environment increases sugar cravings and mood swings.
+A disrupted gut environment increases sugar cravings and mood swings.

 But microbial composition varies dramatically between individuals.
 The ratio of Firmicutes to Bacteroidetes, two dominant bacterial phyla, influences how efficiently you harvest energy from food.
-People with higher Firmicutes ratios extract more calories from the same meal, which may have been advantageous during periods of scarcity but becomes problematic in conditions of abundance.
+People with higher Firmicutes ratios extract more calories from the same meal, potentially advantageous during scarcity, problematic in abundance.

 This composition isn’t fixed.
 It adapts to dietary input, but the adaptation takes time.
-Studies tracking microbiome shifts in response to dietary change show that significant remodeling requires 4-6 weeks minimum.
-Some changes happen faster (within days, certain bacterial populations can expand or contract), but stable ecosystem-level shifts, the kind that alter how you feel and function, operate on a weeks-to-months timeline.
+Studies tracking microbiome shifts in response to dietary change show that significant remodeling requires 4–6 weeks minimum.
+Some changes happen faster.
+Within days, certain bacterial populations can expand or contract.
+But stable ecosystem-level shifts operate on a weeks-to-months timeline.

 This explains a common pattern: someone tries a dietary change, feels worse initially, and abandons it within two weeks.
-But they quit before their microbiome had time to adapt to the new fuel source.
+The bloating, GI motility issues, electrolyte imbalance, and energy disruptions hit.
+They quit before their microbiome had time to adapt to the new fuel source.
 The initial discomfort wasn’t evidence the diet was wrong.
 It was evidence the ecosystem was remodeling.

 Individual variation in baseline composition matters too.
 Someone with robust populations of butyrate-producing bacteria (like Faecalibacterium prausnitzii) may thrive on higher-fiber, moderate-carb approaches.
 Someone with a microbiome optimized for protein and fat metabolism may feel better on lower-carb patterns.
 The only way to know is direct observation over adequate time.